 How much do Virginia flat fee MLS listings cost?

 Flat fee MLS listing companies in Virginia cost anywhere from $299 to over $1,299, with most falling in the $300–$400 range for a basic six-month MLS listing.

 Most Virginia flat fee companies allow you to make unlimited changes to your listing.
 But Houzeo charges $25 for each listing update with its basic flat fee package.

 Usually, the extra charges from Virginia flat fee MLS listing companies are for additional services, such as broker assistance, pricing, and support with paperwork and negotiations.
 But there are a few exceptions: Home Discovery Realtors charges $399 for a package that includes some broker assistance, and NetRealtyNow includes a comparative market analysis to help you set a listing price with its $299 package.

 Most higher-priced packages aren’t worth the money.
 For example, Flat Fee Group charges $1,299 for its full-service package, which includes contract review with an agent and support with negotiations.
-If you need hands-on support from a dedicated agent during the sales process, it’s better to work with a 1% commission realtor who offers better service at a lower price than traditional realtors charge.
+If you need hands-on support from a dedicated agent during the sales process, it’s better to work with a discount realtor who offers better service at a lower price than traditional realtors charge.

 Top Virginia flat fee MLS alternatives

 While listing on the MLS is a very effective way to get your home noticed, there are other listing services that can help you reach some potential buyers.
 You might consider one of these options if you want to keep your home selling costs as low as possible.